Got a big interview coming up and want to know what personal trainer interview questions are likely coming your way?

-This question is to test whether your knowledge is current, and that you are actively learning new aspects of health and fitness as it continually evolves.
+This question is to test whether your knowledge is current and that you are actively learning new aspects of health and fitness as it continually evolves.

 Whether you agree with the latest trends or not, showing you have researched them is what an employer is looking for.

-You should also show how you have used a latest trend to benefit a client.
+You should also show how you have used the latest trend to benefit a client.
 Explain how it improves what was there or available previously, and how it could be marketed as part of the organisation you are applying for.

 Some latest trends include:

 Q: How would you approach the situation of another personal trainer trying to take one of your clients?

 This question is more about how to resolve a conflict at work and what steps you would take to resolve that issue.

 You should answer this question step by step, giving a past example, if you have one, to demonstrate how to diplomatically deal with the situation.

 If you have never experienced this, here is the step by step process you can answer this personal training interview question with:

 - Talk to the other personal trainer directly and listen to their view.
 Focus on the problem at hand and not their personality.
 Identify points of agreement and disagreement and avoid directing blame.